In South Korea, Anguish Over Deaths Of North Korean Defectors Who May Have Starved

 There was no food in the apartment except a bag of chili pepper flakes.
 Han's bank account was empty.
 Police found no evidence of foul play, so many people assume Han and her child starved to death.

-The case has shocked South Koreans, and refocused attention on the roughly 33,000 North Korean defectors living in the South.
+The case has shocked South Koreans and refocused attention on the roughly 33,000 North Korean defectors living in the South.
 Some say inadequate government policies and South Korean society's indifference are what killed Han and her boy.

 Choi Jung-hun, the head of a defectors' group called the Union to Safeguard Freedom, who is maintaining the shrine to Han, blames South Korean President Moon Jae-in's policy of diplomatic engagement with Pyongyang, by which Moon hopes to end the North's isolation and pursuit of nuclear weapons.